davidstutz/seminar-convolutional-neural-networks/README.md

-# Understanding Convolutional Neural Networks
+# Seminar Paper: Understanding Convolutional Neural Networks

+**Note:** Several of the TikZ figures in this seminar paper are also available in the following repository: [LaTeX Resources](https://github.com/davidstutz/latex-resources).

 "Understanding Convolutional Neural Networks"